COVID-19 Cough Classification using Machine Learning and Global Smartphone Recordings: Data

-Like Coswara, this dataset was collected using an online platform: \url{https://coughtest.online}.
-Subjects were prompted to record their cough using their smartphone.
+A similar initiative in South Africa encouraged participants to allow the voluntarily recording their coughs using an online platform (\url{https://coughtest.online}) under the research project name: `COVID-19 screening by cough sound analysis'.
+This dataset will be referred to as `Sarcos' (\textbf{SAR CO}VID-19 \textbf{S}outh Africa).
 Only coughs were collected as audio samples, and only subjects who had recently undergone a SARS-CoV laboratory test were asked to participate.
 The sampling rate for the audio recordings was 44.1 KHz.
 In addition to the cough audio recordings, subjects were presented with a voluntary and anonymous questionnaire, providing informed consent.
 The questionnaire prompted for the following information.